Skip to Content

 12. Camino a Muxia – the alternative end of Camino de Santiago

-• Camino a Muxia type of pilgrim: who want to see the end place in The Way movie
+Camino a Muxia type of pilgrim: anyone who wants to hike to the end place in The Way movie

-• Percentage of pilgrims who walk Camino a Muxia: less than 1 % of all pilgrims who reach Santiago
+Percentage of pilgrims who walk Camino a Fisterra: 1 % of all pilgrims who reach Santiago

 Muxia is an alternative end to Finisterre.